Major snowstorm puts 31 million under blizzard warning

 (CNN)A Nor'easter is dumping snow and pushing winds into the US East Coast early Tuesday -- the beginnings of a monster storm that has placed 31 million people under a blizzard warning.

-So far, more than 7,600 US flights have been canceled and thousands of schools have closed due to the storm.
+So far, more than 7,600 US flights have been canceled and thousands of schools have closed due to what could be a historic storm.
 Winter storm warnings and watches have been hoisted over a region stretching from North Virginia into Maine.

 Local and state authorities warned residents to be prepared and to avoid unnecessary travel as winds in some areas could reach up to 50 to 60 mph, reducing visibility to zero.